spiral-project/ihatemoney/docs/installation.rst

 Configure database with PostgreSQL (optional)
 =============================================

-Only required if you use Postgresql.
+.. note:: Only required if you use Postgresql.

 1. Install python driver for PostgreSQL (from within your virtualenv)::